Rabin M Joshi

 What’s the best way to make a winter tea routine that sticks?

 Keep it simple: one black tea for mornings, one oolong for afternoons, and a spiced tea for cozy evenings.
 Add green tea as a midday “reset” if you want warmth without heaviness.
-Use the same mug and brewing method daily so it becomes automatic.

 What are the best Nepali teas to start with for winter?